Ardrax/Ardrax/README.md

 If you need a low level code monkey, give me a shot as I require experience.

+Connect
-Connect here or on twitter @Ardrax4
+ - On twitter @Ardrax4
+ - Via email c.neville91@outlook.com